 As I said earlier, over-the-range microwaves are great space savers, freeing up your counters for your cooking and baking.

-You can also mount it over your cooktop, but only if you don’t have a range hood.
+You can install an over-the-range microwave above your cooktop, but only if you don’t have a range hood.
 Otherwise, you won’t have any space for it.
-They also don’t have the same ventilation as a range hood.

 Upper Shelf